Jon Mychal Heatherly

 Eastern European and Nordic cuisine includes a lot of dill.
 Often used as a garnish, fresh dill packs a more robust flavor than dried.
 Mix with buttermilk or sour cream as a base for a classic ranch dressing.

-Scientific name: Anethum graveolens Tastes: citrusy, grassy, anise-like Uses: pickling, sauces, flavor light meats and starches, homeopathy
+Scientific name: Anethum graveolens (same family as parsley and celery) Tastes: citrusy, grassy, anise-like Uses: pickling, sauces, flavor light meats and starches, homeopathy